 June 16 to 18, 2019 in Viirelaid, Estonia

-The 7th edition of the doctoral course takes place from June 16 to 18, 2019 in Estonia.
-The three day course is organised by Tallinn University in collaboration with Roskilde University and University of Trento.
+The doctoral course takes place from June 16 to 18, 2019 in Estonia.
+The three day course is organised by Tallinn University in the frames of the ICT Graduate School in Estonia, in collaboration with University of Trento and University of Roskilde.

 Designing Human Technologies is a broad (participatory) design-oriented research approach with a central human principle of participation and ethical concerns.
 Common goals of research activities in this field include being constructive and solution-oriented in close dialogue with citizens and users.
 Deep analysis of how designs are used and enter the daily life of their users as well as innovative design solutions are the core of this course.
 The human principle includes involving users and main interest groups in the design and evaluation of the ability of design artefacts to meet the goals.
 Technology is understood in a broad sense including information and communication technologies, sustainable environmental technologies, energy technologies, and technologies for design in urban, nature, or other spatial settings.

 DHT 7.0 will take place on a small island Viirelaid located off the west coast of Estonia.
-The island offers accommodation for up to 35 people and spacious seminar rooms in small buildings around the lighthouse that provide a lovely atmosphere for fruitful discussions.
-Meals and shared rooms and transportation from the capital Tallinn will be provided by Tallinn University for up to 20 PhD students.
+The island offers accommodation for up to 35 people and spacious seminar rooms in small buildings around the lighthouse that provide a great atmosphere for fruitful discussions.
+Meals and shared rooms and transportation from Tallinn will be provided for up to 20 members of the ICT graduate school.
 Travel to the island is organised from Tallinn city centre by bus (and boat).
 The bus will leave Tallinn at 10AM on June 16th and is expected to return at 4PM on June 18th.